malhotra-sidharth/async-await-mutex-lock/README.md

 }
 ```

 #### Issues or Bugs

 In case of any issues or bugs, please open a pull request [here](https://github.com/malhotra-sidharth/async-await-mutex-lock/pulls)

-#### Credits
-This package has been inspired from [await-lock](https://www.npmjs.com/package/await-lock)
-with an added functionality of allowing keys and checking if lock has been acquired or not